egecansen/resume/README.md

 ## About

-I enjoy exploring new things and wanted to find a skill that would suit my approach.
-I discovered programming and was intrigued by its potential, and later discovered software automation, which I found to be incredibly versatile and efficient.
-I taught myself automation and learned fundamentals of testing.
-I have studied and successfully combined common test automation practices such as test execution with ***BDD***, reporting, and application of object oriented programming in test automation (***Page Object Model Design Pattern***).
-I successfully ran tests on ***Selenium Grid*** and expended test automation knowledge to API and mobile automation (***Appium***).
-I also performed cross tests between API and UI. <br>
+Passionate Test Automation Engineer with experienced in software automation, Java, and object-oriented programming principles.
+Committed to delivering high-quality results and continuously improving software performance. <br>

-I'm a contributer of an open source library called ***[Pickleib](https://github.com/Umutayb/Pickleib)***.
-Pickleib is a public utility library for software automation projects.
-It helps you design and run tests with Selenium WebDriver in a simple and efficient way.
-It provides a set of utilities and ready to go driver setup that provide great convenience for designing test automations.
-Along with that i contribute other libraries such as ***[Java-Utilities](https://github.com/Umutayb/Java-Utilities)*** and ***[GPT-Utilities](https://github.com/Umutayb/GPT-Utilities)***. <br>
+Experienced in designing and implementing test automation frameworks using ***Selenium***, ***Page Object Model*** design pattern and ***BDD*** approuch.
+Experienced in working with automation tools such as ***Selenium***, API testing tools, and mobile automation using ***Appium***.
+Experienced in generating test reports for better decision-making and improved software quality.

-My research gave me a strong understanding of Java and OOP principles, allowing me to create objects, instantiate them, and use inheritance.
-I am passionate about programming and aim to pursue a career as a Test Automation Engineer through hard work and constant self-improvement. <br>
+I am an active contributor to ***[Pickleib](https://github.com/Umutayb/Pickleib)***, a public utility library for software automation projects, as well as Java-Utilities and GPT-Utilities libraries.
+With a proven ability to identify and resolve complex issues, I optimize test efficiency and effectiveness.
+As a strong team player with excellent communication skills, I adopt a collaborative approach to achieving project goals. <br>

 ## Skills